OpenDataManchester/Open3P/README.md

 - Dsposal

-v1.0 of the standard was released August 2022 with a focus on plastic packaging within the United Kingdom geography. v2.0 was released June 2023 and incorported all materials types with the United Kingdom geography.
+v1.0 of the standard was released August 2022 with a focus on plastic packaging within the United Kingdom geography.

+v2.0 was released June 2023 and incorported all materials types within the United Kingdom geography.

 Work is currently in development to incorporate other geographies with aims to becoming the global standard for packaging data.

 ## Improvementing schemas